 - Cholesterol Reduction.
-Preliminary evidence hints that several weeks of 5 grams per day of creatine may help lower cholesterol, LDL (bad cholesterol) and triglyceride levels in some people.
-It's effects are less powerful than cholesterol lowering medications.
-That said, there is more evidence that losing weight can reduce cholesterol levels than creatine supplements.
+Preliminary evidence hints that several weeks of 5 grams per day may help lower cholesterol, LDL (bad cholesterol) and triglyceride levels in some people.
+It's effects are less powerful than cholesterol-lowering medications.
+That said, there is more evidence that losing weight can reduce cholesterol levels than taking this supplement.

 - Parkinson's Disease.
-Creatine might help some people with Parkinson's disease.
+The supplement might help some people with Parkinson's disease according to some research.

 - Muscular Dystrophy.
-Muscular dystrophy actually refers to a family of related syndromes characterized by a progressive degeneration and weakness of muscle.
-Some research notes that creatine can mildly improve strength in people afflicted with some forms of muscular dystrophy.
+Muscular dystrophy actually refers to a family of related syndromes characterized by progressive degeneration and weakness of the muscle.
+Some research notes the supplement may mildly improve strength in people afflicted with some forms of muscular dystrophy.

-There are other health-related areas creatine has been studied for.
-Overall, I feel the research is in its infancy.
-Because of this, if you have any health issue, I suggest you speak to your doctor and pharmacist before using creatine supplements to treat yourself.
+Overall, I feel the research for all of the above is in its infancy.
+Because of this, if you have any health issues, I suggest you speak to your doctor and pharmacist first.

 Creatine Side Effects

-Aside from occasional nausea and diarrhea, most studies to date have not found any serious negative side effects associated with creatine use.
+Aside from occasional nausea and diarrhea, most studies to date have not found any serious negative side effects associated with these supplements.
 The most consistent side effect that has been observed is a gain in water weight (fluid retention) where people can expect to gain between 5-10 pounds following creatine use.

-While creatine has not been shown to be harmful to the kidneys or the liver, the research is on healthy people.
-People with kidney or liver problems should not use creatine supplements because we do not know what happens.
+While the supplement has not been shown to be harmful to the kidneys or the liver, the research is on healthy people.
+People with kidney or liver problems should avoid it because we do not know what happens.

-As for creatine and injuries, I think people have to remeber that creatine makes muscles stronger -not ligaments and tendons.
-I believe that people who experienced tennis elbow, shoulder problems etc. after taking creatine accidentally injured themselves by progressing themselves faster than their ligaments and tendons could adapt.
+As for creatine and injuries, I think people have to remember that the compound makes muscles stronger -but not ligaments and tendons.
+I believe that people who experienced tennis elbow, shoulder problems etc. after taking supplements accidentally injured themselves by progressing themselves faster than their ligaments and tendons could adapt.